 And it’s kind of a way of not pointing out that they don’t want to go up.
-Because that might accelerate their anxieties.
-But at the same time, it’s giving them the opportunity, because some of them really wants to get up.
+Because that might exaggerate their anxieties.
+But at the same time, it’s giving them the opportunity, because some of them really want to get up.
 They would never put their hand up.
-Right?
-Yeah.

 Line Hilton 49:44

 Kaya Herstad-Carney 49:45

 Yeah, like if it’s a trained, if it’s level six, it’s trained singers.
 But with the choir, I won’t even go much higher than the D or E because we don’t need it for the material that we’re singing.
 So that, again it’s horses for courses.

 Yeah, I think my general rule of thumb is G5.

 Yeah, I think generally it tends to be F. But as I said, Sometimes if you see everybody and I always point out like eyebrows singing like, I don’t want any eyebrows or double chins.
 And that means they’re thinking up and down.
 And we’ll talk about how there are no high notes and low notes.
 Only fast vibrations and slow vibrations.
 And I want to see relaxation.
 And, you know, if I know the student group, well, which I do with my artists course, I tend to say things from the tutorials like, you know, Sarah, you can do the dip.
 That’s generally semi occluded exercises for all of that.
 And then I tend to ask for them to do their home base if I do the one and a half octave.
 And I say, so for some of you, just to remind them, if you’re working on power, there might have been the nay or, and I kind of simplify things.
 And if you need a bit more released today, let’s give me a WOOF or a WEEH, and they’ll remember which one we did in the tutorial.
 So they can kind of apply that it does sound a bit weird.
 And yeah, I do a lot of semi occluded basically.